 The textured bottom is a preventative measure, eliminating the risk of slipping while showering.
 Older bathroom showers would require a suction cup mat of some sort, but the manufacturer believes safety should come pre-equipped.

 One major con that we’ve mentioned is a key design element that’s also a selling point.
-Depending on the décor of your home, a frameless bathroom can look unfinished.
+Depending on the décor of your home, a framed bathroom can look dated.
 Even so, I highly recommend this piece to others as it does it’s just with a simple design and won’t go out of style anytime soon.

-Last, but not least, the Gemini by Vigo mixes the best of both worlds with curvy and edged showers.
+Last, but not least, the Olympia mixes the best of both worlds with curvy and edged showers.
 With a low base so that the potential to trip is minimized, the shower is also frameless to keep up with the non-bulky, “hidden” trend.
 This trend gives the illusion that it’s taking up less space in the bathroom.
-The Gemini shower has a tri-fold appearance, allowing a smidgen more room for showering.
+The Olympia has a classic minimalist while frameless appearance, allowing a smidgen more room for showering.
 It’s sleek, won’t become outdated anytime too soon in comparison with the curvier shower, and doesn’t take up much space.
 Some of its features include:

 Central opening on this Corner Shower Stall